django-commons/controls/README.md

 ### Terraform changes to add member to the organization

-- Change `production.tfvars`: add the username under `members`, like this:
+- Change `org.tfvars`: add the username under `members`, like this:
   ```terraform
      members = [
        # ...